 The key to having a manageable budget is setting your priorities straight.
-Identify what are the big-ticket items that must be taken care of on a more regular basis, such as diapers for the baby and stocks of food for the household.
+Identify the big-ticket items that must be taken care of on a more regular basis, such as diapers for the baby and food for the household.
 Utilities, medical care, and other personal expenses must also be taken into account.

 Once you have a clear picture of the expenses you are likely to incur every month, it becomes easier for you to adjust your spending and savings accordingly.
-Just remember to set aside some for family fun, too.
-Apart from saving up for their educational plan, set some money aside for lessons they might want to take or sports they want to try.
+Just remember to set aside some money for family fun, too.
+Apart from saving up for their educational plan, there are lessons they might want to take or sports they want to try.

 Complement your budget with good bookkeeping.
 It’s going to be tedious, but if you do it regularly and consistently (daily or weekly, it’s really up to you), it should get easier to update over time.
 Take note of your credit card bills, car loans if there are any, mortgage payments, and outstanding debts.

-By having everything accounted for, you can better anticipate the adjustments you’ll need to make in your budget if needed.
+By having everything accounted for, you can better anticipate the budget adjustments you’ll need to make with rising gas prices, food and transportation.
 It may be daunting at first, but there are easy-to-use financial management apps you can try to keep everything accounted for and organized.
-You should be able to get the hang of it enough with practice.
+You should be able to get the hang of it with enough practice.

 Now that you have kids of your own and are taking care of them by yourself, it’s important to make sure that you get financial protection.
-An insurance plan can help you ease your worries about you and your children’s future.
-Look at your monthly income and see where you can make adjustments in your budget so you can allot some for monthly insurance premiums.
+An insurance plan can help you ease your worries about yours and your children’s future.
+Look at your monthly income and see where you can make adjustments to allot for monthly insurance premiums.
 If you do your budgeting and bookkeeping well, this should come easy for you.